ssatguru/BabylonJS-EditControl/README.md

 editControl.detach();
 ```

+## Build
+If not already installed, install node js and typescript.
+Switch to the project folder.
+Run "npm install", once, to install all the dependencies (these, for now, are babylonjs and uglify).
+To build anytime
+Run "npm compile" - this will compile the typescript file and store the javascript file in the "dist" folder.
+Run "npm min" - this will minify the javascript file and store the minified version in the "dist" folder.
+Run "npm build" - this will both compile and minify.
+Use the "test.html" to test your changes.
 ## Note:
 The original version was written in Java and then transpiled to TypeScript/JavaScript using JSweet.
 It was originally written in Java, as at that time I wasn't very comfortable with the TypeScript language and its ecosystem.